ReubenU/ExperimentalPasswordManager/README.md

 # Experimental Python Password Manager
-An experimental command-line password manager that I personally use.
+An experimental command-line password manager that I plan on making a GUI version.
 Still under development.